fnitta/indoor-photovoltaics-efficiency-limit/README.md

 # Efficiency Limit of Solar Cells Under Various Indoor Lighting Conditions
 This repository contains MATLAB code to calculate the fundamental performance limits of single-junction solar cells with a realistic analysis based on the Tiedje-Yablonovitch model and including defect-assisted Shockley-Read-Hall (SRH) recombination.
-It calculates current density-voltage (J-V) characteristics and key photovoltaic parameters: short-circuit current (J<sub>sc</sub>), open-circuit voltage (V<sub>oc</sub>), fill factor (FF), and power conversion efficiency (eff).
+It calculates current density-voltage (J-V) characteristics and key photovoltaic parameters: short-circuit current (_J_<sub>SC</sub>), open-circuit voltage (_V_<sub>OC</sub>), fill factor (FF), and power conversion efficiency (PCE).
 The MATLAB code also allows for visual representation of these parameters through plots to better understand the efficiency trends with varying thicknesses.
-Our work focuses on the efficiency limits of multilayer MoS<sub>2</sub>, MoSe<sub>2</sub>, WS<sub>2</sub>, and WSe<sub>2</sub> solar cells under compact fluorescent lamp (CFL), light-emitting diode (LED) lamp, halogen lamp, and low-light AM 1.5 G illumination.
+Our work focuses on the efficiency limits of multilayer MoS<sub>2</sub>, MoSe<sub>2</sub>, WS<sub>2</sub>, and WSe<sub>2</sub> solar cells under compact fluorescent lamp (CFL), light-emitting diode (LED) lamp, halogen lamp, and low-light AM 1.5 G illumination, and at 50, 150, 400, and 500 lux.
 However, this code can be applied to calculate the efficiency limits of any material under any spectrum.

 This README serves two purposes:
 1. It provides an overview of the MATLAB code we employed to produce the results presented in our paper.